Contact Us 1-800-596-4880

 3. Click Telemetry Exporter.

-You can switch between the Configurations and Connections tabs to create, edit, or view data configurations and connections to third-party apps.
+You can switch between the Configurations and Connections tabs to create, edit, or view data configurations and connections to third-party observability platforms.

 Manage a Connection

-Anypoint Platform needs permission to send data to third-party apps.
-Create a connection with a third-party app, such as New Relic or Splunk, to authorize data transfers.
+Anypoint Platform needs permission to send data to third-party observability platforms.
+Create a connection with a third-party platform, such as New Relic or Splunk, to authorize data transfers.
 You can configure up to 10 connections.

 Telemetry Exporter checks for changes to connections and configurations on an hourly basis.
 When you create or modify a connection or configuration, there might be a delay in applying your new settings.